MinaScridon/OnlineLibrary/README.md

 # OnlineLibrary

-This project is a bookstore where you can:

-  1. Add an author, a book or a publishing house.
-  2. Update an author, a book or a publishing house.
-  3. Search for an author, a book or a publishing house.
-  4. Remove an author, a book or a publishing house.

-The technologies used are hibernate and mySQL.
+This is a  project about OnlineLibrary where the technologies used are Hibernate and MySQL.
+The Book class has a relationship one-to-many to Author class.
+And the class Book has a relationship one-to-one to PublishingHouse class.
+You can do different things like: